bunkerity/bunkerweb/README.md

 **syntax**: *ok, err = kdf:reset()*

 Reset the internal state of `kdf` instance as it's just created by [kdf.new](#kdfnew).

+User must call this before reusing the same `kdf` instance.

 [Back to TOC](#table-of-contents)